ahhreggi/campfire-api/README.md

         author_last_name: string, // undefined if post is marked as anonymous and user is not privileged
         author_avatar_id: number, // '1' if post is marked as anonymous and user is not privileged
         pinned: boolean,
-        views: int, // TODO: total number of times post has been viewed
+        views: number, // number of times post has been viewed by a logged-in user
         anonymous: boolean, // if poster has request anonymity
         role: string, // role of the poster (student/instructor/owner/admin)
         user_id: number,